aws-amplify/docs/android/authentication.md

 8. Go to the [Google developer console](https://console.developers.google.com).
 9. On the left navigation bar, choose *Credentials*.
 ![Image]({{image_base}}/cognitoHostedUI/google5.png)
-10. Select the client you created in the first step and choose the edit option
+10. Select the client you created in the first step and choose the edit option.
 11. Type your user pool domain into Authorized Javascript origins.
 12. Type your user pool domain with the `/oauth2/idpresponse` endpoint into *Authorized Redirect URIs*.